 While methods for engineering a bandgap into graphene have been around for years, these approaches have been recognized as imperfect solutions.
 They have added critical costs and complications to using the material and compromised the attractive electronic properties that made graphene a desirable replacement for silicon in the first place.

-Now researchers in Spain have devised an inexpensive way to grow graphene with the same band gap that exists in silicon (1 eV), and in so doing, may have reopened graphene’s potential as an alternative to silicon for digital logic.
+Now researchers in Spain have devised an inexpensive way to grow graphene with the same bandgap that exists in silicon (1 electron volt), and in so doing, may have reopened graphene’s potential as an alternative to silicon for digital logic.

-In research described in the journal Science, a team from throughout Spain and led by the Catalan Institute of Nanoscience and Nanotechnology (ICN2) has employed bottom-up manufacturing techniques to assemble nanopororus graphene in such a way that the pores have the size, density, and morphology to create a perfect band gap for digital electronics.
+In research described in the journal Science, a team from throughout Spain and led by the Catalan Institute of Nanoscience and Nanotechnology (ICN2) has employed bottom-up manufacturing techniques to assemble nanoporous graphene in such a way that the pores have the size, density, and morphology to create a perfect bandgap for digital electronics.
 The researchers then made a field-effect transistor (FET) device using this material.

 Nanostructuring graphene with current top-down fabrication methods—either by cutting down carbon nanotubes or slicing strips out of graphene—struggles to reach the scale of a few nanometers with atomic precision.
-This level of precision is required to induce a sizable, homogenous band gap that would enable room temperature applications, according to Mugarza.
+This level of precision is required to induce a sizable, homogeneous bandgap that would enable room temperature applications, according to Mugarza.

 Mugarza explains that until now, nobody has fully exploited these bottom-up techniques for graphene because of the difficulty in fabricating devices using these tiny structures.
 But because of the larger dimensions of the nanoporous graphene produced by the Spanish researchers, it has become possible to fabricate devices with high yield using standard lithographic techniques.